 Instruct PEDU 1541, PEDU 1080, PETE 3100, PETE 3750, PETE 3760, PETE 2095, PETE 3740, and PEDU 2080 courses in the department.
 I also serve as a senator on the Faculty/Senate and several committees within the Physical Education and Recreation department.

 Currently have a peer-reviewed journal article (along with Dr. A. Woodson-Smith and Dr. C. Dorwart) titled "Attitudes towards Physical Education from Female High School Students" which will publish in the Physical Educator in 2015.
-In addition, I will conclude my dissertation titled "Physical Activity Behaviors of Hispanic College Students: An Application of the Theory of Planned Behavior" by 2016.
+In addition, I will conclude my dissertation titled "Physical Activity Behaviors among College Students Enrolled in Lifetime Fitness Courses: An Application of the Theory of Planned Behavior" October 2016.
 The dissertation will also be published in ProQuest.

 My research interests include: Attitudes of African-American student-athletes from HBCUs compared to African-American student-athletes at PWIs, Hispanic youth and physical activity behaviors, physical activity behaviors among minority youth, and the importance of athletics to minority groups.